LCCA History

 In November 2015 the LCCA presented the "North-South Mural Project".
 Carolina Favale (Cuore) and Luciano Gatti (Ice), came from Buenos Aires, Argentina and painted Murals at the Humber College and gave an Artist Talk.
 Shalak Attack, Fiya Bruxa and Bruno Smoky painted Murals at Jennet and Lansdowne, Toromto.
 A Grant from the Ontario Arts Council was awarded for this event.

-On June 24Th, July 1st, July 8th and July 15th 2017 the LCCA will present in partnership with CANORAA, Mahlikah Awe:ri as First Nations Artists' coordinator and Vandana Vishwas as South Asian Artists' coordinator the "4 Worlds Festival" at the Earl Bales Park, including Music and Dance.
+On June 24Th, July 1st, July 8th and July 15th 2017 the LCCA presented in partnership with CANORAA, Mahlikah Awe:ri as First Nations Artists' coordinator and Vandana Vishwas as South Asian Artists' coordinator the "4 Worlds Festival" at the Earl Bales Park, including Music and Dance.
 A Grant from the Toronto Arts Council was awarded for these events.
-These events will be in partnership with the Toronto Arts Foundation and Arts in the Parks.
+These events have been in partnership with the Toronto Arts Foundation and Arts in the Parks.

 These Funding Agencies have supported LCCA artistic events during its 20 years existence: